Scorsazy/auto-annotated-pepe/content/pages/index.md

   - elementId: ''
     colors: colors-a
     backgroundSize: full
-    title: THE TALE OF PYRO PEPE
+    title: 'THE TALE OF PYRO PEPE: The Frog Who Loved Fire...'
     subtitle: >-
-      The Tale of Pyro Pepe: The Frog Who Loved FireOnce upon a time, deep within the marshes of Pepeville, lived a small green frog named Pyro Pepe.
+      Once upon a time, deep within the marshes of Pepeville, lived a small green frog named Pyro Pepe.
 Unlike other young frogs who spent their days hopping between lily pads and catching flies, Pyro Pepe had a peculiar obsession—he loved fire.
 While his frog friends croaked and splashed in the cool waters, Pyro Pepe would sit quietly by the banks, mesmerized by the flickering light of a bonfire on the horizon.
 He loved the warmth, the power, and most of all, the way it consumed everything in its path, leaving only ashes and the faint scent of smoke behind.As Pyro Pepe grew older, so did his fascination with flames.
 He started small—lighting matches in secret, setting dry leaves alight, and watching with glee as the fire spread.
 He found joy in watching the world around him burn, not in destruction, but in the beauty of its transformation.
 The crackling sound of wood turning to ash was music to his ears, and the orange glow of fire became his best friend.But Pyro Pepe wasn’t a reckless frog.
 No, he was clever.
 He knew that destruction could lead to something far greater: scarcity.
 "When everything burns," he thought, "what's left becomes rare.
       And rarity is value."
 With this thought in mind, he began to see fire not just as a toy, but as a tool for wealth.As he grew into adulthood, Pyro Pepe inherited a vast fortune of assets—land, collectibles, and even a treasure trove of rare artifacts.
 But none of these riches satisfied his burning desire.
 Instead, he devised a grand plan.
 With a mischievous grin, he started setting small fires around his properties.
 He would watch them go up in flames, reducing grand estates to cinders, one by one.His friends and family were horrified.
 "Pyro Pepe, why are you destroying everything you’ve worked for?" they cried.
 But Pepe only smiled.
 "Because," he said with a glint in his eye, "what's left will be priceless."And he was right.As Pyro Pepe continued his fiery path, everything he once loved